AkshayPappu/IntelliNet-IDS-PyWireshark/README.md

 # IntelliNet-IDS-PyWireshark
-Intelligent Network Intrusion Detection with Wireshark and Python
+Intelligent Network Intrusion Detection with Wireshark and Python.
+A Hybrid Anomaly Detection Approach for Application Classification and Network Packet Analysis.

 ***Usage instructions***
 1. Conduct packet analysis in wireshark and preprocess that data into a csv